The Problem with Favicon Generators

 magick "${TMPDIR}/16.png" "${TMPDIR}/32.png" "${TMPDIR}/48.png" \

-"${OUTPUT}/favicon.ico"Finally, we copy the source SVG as favicon.svg for browsers that
+"${OUTPUT}/favicon.ico"Finally, I copy the source SVG over as favicon.svg for browsers that

 support it.
-Modern browsers prefer the SVG when both are available: it
+Modern browsers prefer the SVG when both are available, since it

-scales perfectly at any resolution and supports dark mode via
+scales perfectly at any resolution and can do dark mode via

 Making It Reusable